 Identify the risk that may come in the future.
 The agile approach of constantly evolving will help prevent the organization from threats that may come upon the businesses due to the digital transformation process.
 Scalability and future proof evolution is the key that opens the door to address various issues that may come your way in the future.
 A culture that is convivial of new concepts, even to the point of pardoning misdirected zeal, will always progress faster.

 7. Failing to take an Iterative Execution Approach

-Each entity of digital transformation will have various levels of risk and return factors, and hence each of them shall be treated through Iterative Execution.
+Each entity of digital transformation will have various risk levels and return factors, and hence each of them shall be treated through Iterative Execution.
 Iterative execution exists beyond the software development cycle.
-Iterative execution provides speed and acceleration while complementing each other to help reduce the risk failure of the whole digital transformation process.
+Iterative execution provides speed and acceleration while complementing each other to help reduce the risk of failure of the whole digital transformation process.
 So, while the digital start-ups are already on it, it is high time the enterprises adapted to the Iterative execution.

 Innovation velocity is a key metric in identifying the speed of innovative processes that can be adapted for digital transformation processes.
 Evaluating a large funnel of ideas, each of which executed at high-speed and low-cost, can be the best approach.

 Successful companies like Amazon, Netflix, and Alphabet have successfully achieved it.
 Start-ups are excellent at low-cost and high-speed iterations while working on massive projects and ideas.
 Agility is the motivation for the start-ups.
 The main goal for these enterprises should be to set up a model for processing ideas quickly and iteratively that works equally well for large, medium as well as small enterprises.

 Leapfrog helps small and medium businesses envision and execute digital transformation and innovation.
 Leapfrog has developed the digital flywheel that accelerates automated digital transformation and innovation.